Shaila Hoq Tanju(Translated by Rokshana Yesmin):

 These families stop their daughters when they try to speak out fearing what people will think about them and thus, their mentality help towards generating rapists in society.
 These types of incidents are not reported.
 No case is filed or no news story is published over these silent stories.
 After being raped, millions of girls start hating their bodies and they consider themselves untouchable.
 Many of them cannot run their conjugal life smoothly.

 Females aged between 5 and 50 are raped in this society, but how many of these rape incidents are published in the newspaper?
 Most of the time victims do not get justice.
-Sometimes we blame women saying why they don’t wear a veil?
+Sometimes we blame women for not wearing a veil.

-Shaila Hoq Tanju is currently based in Melbourne.
+Shaila Hoq Tanju is currently based in Australia.
 A passionate feminist, she likes to travel and write in her spare time.